-- Use a bright color to highlight the button.
-Ideally, use a color that will stand out most on the background to immediately catch users’ attention.
+- Use a bright color to highlight the donate button.
+Ideally, use a color that will stand out most against the background to immediately catch users’ attention.

 - Include calls-to-action throughout your website.
 Sometimes donors will still be on the fence about giving.
 Include some inspirational words on strategically-placed CTAs inviting them to contribute and make an impact.

 - Choose a short and simple URL.
 Make sure your online giving page has an easy and memorable URL so that supporters can quickly access your form and make a donation.
 This also helps for including your donation page URL in offline materials like direct mailings and flyers that users will have to type themselves.

 If it’s a challenge to navigate to your donation form, you won’t drive nearly as many visitors, and in turn, you'll decrease your donation page conversion rate.
 Be sure that clicking links and CTA buttons takes individuals directly to your donation page.
 Keep everything simple and people will be much more likely to complete the donation process.